Whitworth Home Page > About Whitworth >

 - Women's Golf

 - 2013 Women's golf finishes third in the NWC and at the conference tourney.
 Emily Guthrie, '13, wins her second consecutive at-large bid to play as an individual in the 2013 NCAA Div.
-III Women's Golf Championships.
-Guthrie is selected All-Conference First Team along with Chelsea Bailey, '16, while Nicole Lomax, '15, is named Second Team All-NWC.
+III Women's Golf Championships, where she finishes 12th in the country.
+Guthrie is selected All-Conference First Team along with Chelsea Bayley, '16, while Nicole Lomax, '15, is named Second Team All-NWC.
 Guthrie, who finishes in the top ten at nationals, is also named to the CoSIDA 2013 Academic All-District VIII Women's At-Large Team.

 2012 The Bucs finish third at the NWC tournament as well as in the final conference standings.
 Emily Guthrie, '13, is named First Team All-NWC, wins the NWC tournament and secures a place in the 2012 NCAA Division III Women's Golf Championships -- where she shoots a hole-in-one in the third round of the tournament.